kupl/SeamFuzz-Artifact/README.md

 # How to use
 Once the setup is properly prepared (or using VM), enter the following command to reproduce the main evlauation results in our paper, which is Table 2 in Section IV.

+### Table 2 & Figure 3

 ```
 ./main_eval.sh -t [TRIALS] -s [TIME] -p [EXP_PATH] -r [REPORT] -e [EXP_NAME]
 ```

-`main_eval.sh` will make a local experiment configuration file(`local-experiment-config.yaml`) for running FuzzBench on the local machine, running FuzzBench with all benchmark programs and fuzzers we used in our paper, and generate result table for Table 2.
+`main_eval.sh` will make a local experiment configuration file(`local-experiment-config.yaml`) for running FuzzBench on the local machine, running FuzzBench with all benchmark programs and fuzzers we used in our paper, and generate result table and venn-diagram for Table 2 and Figure 3.

 The options for `main_eval.sh` is for generating a local experiment configuration file, and the option descriptions are as follows: